bulju/bulju.github.io/README.md

 ## Professional Experience

+### Migthy Block [Working for Forte.io] - Senior DevOps Engineer (March-23/Present)

+Working on improving the company's processes, and its way to deploy to production and to ensure quality and reducing the complexity and the gap for downtimes.
+We manage 2 big products and we maintain a Kubernetes cluster for each product per environment.
+For some microservices we use **lambdas functions**.
+I worked on the re-design of the network architecture for incoming requests, using **AWS API-Gateway** to support both, EKS pods and lambda functions, using only 1 entrypoint.
+I also led the IaC adoption for tools like **Datadog** and **LaunchDarkly**.
+We are migrating our CI/CD systems to Github Actions, I contributed on the runners' implementation in our EKS clusters and also with the pipelines templates in order to use reusable workflows.

-### TripActions - Senior Site Reliability Engineer (May-22/Present)
+### Navan (Formerly TripActions)- Senior Site Reliability Engineer (May-22/March-23)

-In this oportunity I take a challenge by moving to Amsterdam, Netherlands.
+In this oportunity I took a challenge by moving to Amsterdam, Netherlands.
-In this period I'm working improving the company's infrastructure which is running in **AWS ECS**, solving incidents and creating terraform modules to deploy our infrastructure components.
+In this period I worked improving the company's infrastructure which is running in **AWS ECS**, solving incidents and creating terraform modules to deploy our infrastructure components.
-Also, I contribute in the SDLC process, using my previous experience to bring to the engineering teams the best practices when we build software.
+Also, I contributed in the SDLC process, using my previous experience to bring to the engineering teams the best practices when we build software.
+I worked on moving all the static assets to an S3 implementation, creating the pipeline and designing the architecture, using **Cloudflare** as CDN, loading times were 10x faster with this new architecture.
+I also contributed on implementing IaC for feature flags, using **Split.io** as feature-flags provider.
+This included some PRs to the split.io terraform provider, which is open source.

 ### Mulesoft (A Salesforce Company) - Senior Member of the Technical Staff (February-22/April-22)